Ynkrer/Golden-Eye-RAT/README.md

 # How to compile?
-Need the following sdk: .NET Framework 4.6.1(Stub, GoldenEye Licensing Server, GoldenEye Remote Administration Tool) You can also compile his project in Visual Studio 2022/2019
+Need the following sdk: .NET Framework 4.6.1(Stub, GoldenEye Licensing Server, GoldenEye Remote Administration Tool).

+You can also compile his project in Visual Studio 2022/2019/2017.

 # Images: